saitamasahil/skyscraper/docs/CLIHELP.md

 !!! tip

-    Instead of using this option, if you just want to gather resources for one or two roms, you can provide the filename(s) directly on the command like so: `$ Skyscraper -p snes -s thegamesdb "/full/or/partial/path/to/rom.zip"`.
-You can also use the `--includefrom` option.
+    Instead of using this option, if you just want to gather resources for _one_ ROM at a time, you can provide the filename(s) directly on the command like so: `Skyscraper -p snes -s thegamesdb "/abs/or/relative/path/to/rom.zip"`.
+    For a more specific control on which games to scrape, you may use the `--includefrom` option.

 **Example(s)**

 ```
 Skyscraper -p snes --cache edit --startat "rom name.zip"
-Skyscraper -p snes -s thegamesdb --startat "partial/path/to/rom name.zip"
+Skyscraper -p snes -s thegamesdb --startat "relative/path/to/rom name.zip"
 ```

 ### --verbosity &lt;0-3&gt;

 Sets how verbose Skyscraper should be when running.
 Default level is 0.
 The higher the value, the more info Skyscraper will output to the terminal while running.
+Maximum value is 3.
 Consider setting this in [`config.ini`](CONFIGINI.md#verbosity) instead.

 **Example(s)**